 Its like a phone number.
 Get one digit wrong and you cannot reach the person you want to talk with.

 So the most important challenge that companies need to solve to be successful with lead generation is to build a system.

-The more compromises are made, the less is the probability of success.
+The more compromises are made, the less probability of success.

-Each of these elements (the green brick in the image above) need to work for the whole system to work.
+Each of these elements (the green brick in the image above) needs to work for the whole system to work.

 It’s the results that matter, they say, and we want results fast.